-See Chapter 1.2 for the product hardware overwiew.
-Table 1 lists a short description of the hardware, including the links to the chapters with a detailed description.
+See Chapter 1.2 for an overview of the product's hardware, along with links to chapters offering detailed explanations.

 2.1 Antennas

 If the router is WiFi equipped, connect the WiFi antenna to the WiFi RP-SMA female connector on the front panel.